-Public re egister 31 Incorpor ation of documents by other reference 31 Executir ng and submitting agreements 33 An nex A: Links to related depot access policy documents 35 An nex B: Flowcharts 36 17 - applications seeking directions from ORR where the terms for access be agreed 37 Section 18 - applications to enter into new access agreements 38 Section 20 - applications for facility access exemptions 39 Section 22 - applications to make amendments to an access agreement 40 22A - applications seeking amendments to an existing access agreement extensive use of a facility 41 humana
+Public register 31 Incorporation of documents by other reference 31 Executing and submitting agreements 33 Annex A: Links to related depot access policy documents 35 Annex B: Flowcharts 36 Section 17 - applications seeking directions from ORR where the terms for access cannot be agreed 37 Section 18 - applications to enter into new access agreements 38 Section 20 - applications for facility access exemptions 39 Section 22 - applications to make amendments to an access agreement 40 Section 22A - applications seeking amendments to an existing access agreement for more extensive use of a facility 41 for more extensive use of a facility 71

-Introduction 1.
+1. Introduction

-- 1.1 This is the fourth edition of the Criteria & Procedures for the approval of Depot Access Agreements document. - 1.2 The purpose of this document is to set out the criteria and procedures we expect to follow in exercising our functions under sections 17 to 22A of the Railways Act 1993, as amended (the Act), and under the Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016 (as amended) - (the 2016 Regulations).
-This document supports our aim of having clear and transparent processes that are as straightforward as possible for applicants to follow, and which facilitate timely and efficient consideration of applications by the Office of Rail and Road (ORR). - We will consider every application on its merits, and this document should not be 1.3 interpreted as committing ORR to making a particular decision.
+- 1.1 This is the fourth edition of the Criteria & Procedures for the approval of Depot Access Agreements document. - 1.2 The purpose of this document is to set out the criteria and procedures we expect to follow in exercising our functions under sections 17 to 22A of the Railways Act 1993, as amended (the Act), and under the Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016 (as amended) (the 2016 Regulations).
+This document supports our aim of having clear and transparent processes that are as straightforward as possible for applicants to follow, and which facilitate timely and efficient consideration of applications by the Office of Rail and Road (ORR). - 1.3 We will consider every application on its merits, and this document should not be interpreted as committing ORR to making a particular decision.
 It may be revised and reissued from time to time to take account of further experience and changing circumstances, and readers are advised to confirm via the ORR website that this remains the most recent edition. - 1.4 We expect train operators, Network Rail Infrastructure Limited (Network Rail), and other relevant facility owners, to follow the procedures outlined here when negotiating and submitting proposed new depot access agreements, and amendments to existing agreements, for our approval.
-This will help us to process applications more quickly. - Applications can be made to us in the following ways: 1.5 - a submission under the General Approval for depots (2017) which provides for the approval of new Depot Access Agreements and for amendments to agreements, without the need to seek our prior specific approval.
-The agreements and amendments must fall wholly within the terms of the General Approval; - a submission for specific approval, of new agreements and amendments to agreements, where the General Approval does not apply and where the parties agree the terms of the agreement or of the amendments; - a submission under section 17 or 22A of the Act, for instances where the parties cannot agree on the terms of a new access agreement, or where a user with an existing approved access agreement is seeking amendments to huuuuuu it which will permit more extensive use of a facility, and agreement on the terms cannot be reached.
+This will help us to process applications more quickly. - 1.5 Applications can be made to us in the following ways: - a submission under the General Approval for depots (2017) which provides for the approval of new Depot Access Agreements and for amendments to agreements, without the need to seek our prior specific approval.
+The agreements and amendments must fall wholly within the terms of the General Approval; - a submission for specific approval, of new agreements and amendments to agreements, where the General Approval does not apply and where the parties agree the terms of the agreement or of the amendments; - a submission under section 17 or 22A of the Act, for instances where the parties cannot agree on the terms of a new access agreement, or where a user with an existing approved access agreement is seeking amendments to it which will permit more extensive use of a facility, and agreement on the terms cannot be reached.